autoplot/documentation/javadoc/org/das2/graph/DasCanvas.GlassPane.md

-# org.das2.graph.DasCanvas.GlassPaneJPanel that lives above all other components, and is capable of blocking keyboard and mouse input from
+# org.das2.graph.DasCanvas.GlassPane

- all components underneath.
+JPanel that lives above all other components, and is capable of blocking keyboard and mouse input from all components underneath.

-GlassPane( )
+# GlassPane( )

 ***